HusseinBakri/BlenderPythonDecimator/README.md

 PS: this tool does not try to preserve the integrity of the mesh so be carefull in choosing the ratio (try not choose a very low ratio)

-##Another enhanced version store the model and its textures in a folder named as the ratio of decimation
+##Another enhanced version which stores the output 3D model and its textures in a folder named as the ratio of decimation

 blender -b -P blenderSimplifyV2.py -- --ratio 0.5 --inm 'Original_Mesh.obj' --outm 'Output_Mesh.obj'

-##A third version of the tool (takes a number of faces instead of a ratio of decimation (which can be very handy if you know that you want an exact number of faces 3D Model)
+##A third version of the tool which takes as a parameter the number of faces instead of a ratio of decimation
+(which can be very handy if you know that you want an exact number of faces for the output 3D Model)

 blender -b -P blenderSimplifyNumFaces.py -- --nfaces 300000 --inm 'Original_Mesh.obj' --outm 'Output_Mesh.obj'